-The committee convenes twice a week on Tuesday for approval of minutes and on Friday to consider items.
+The commite convenes twice a week on Tuesday for approval of minutes and on Friday to consider items.
 The adjudication committee is cross-functional, with one member, in this case the Head of Section.
 The chairperson of the committee is the chief financial officer of the City of uMhathuze.
 The committee is composed of at least seven members, all at senior level.
 The committee considers the reports and recommendations made by the evaluation committee.
-The evaluation committee must consider whether the recommendation made by the latter, sufficiently indicates that all relevant factors have been taken into account, and that the recommendation made represents a logical, justifiable conclusion, based on all relevant information at the evaluation committee's disposal.
+The evaluation committee must consider whether the recommendation made by the latter, sufficiently indicates that all relevant factors have been taken into account, and that the recommendation committee's disposal.
 Each recommendation must be supported by clear, concise motivation of salient points.
 The Accounting Officer will determine the delegated powers exercised by the adjudication committee, which may include making a recommendation for award of contract to the Accounting Officer, for final approval/ratification iv.
 SCM Challenges